Is this stock is Attractive? PPG Industries (PPG)

-PPG Industries (PPG) observed an average volume with 2.19M shares and exchanged 3208151 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the last trading session.
-PPG disclosed a change of -4.70% and its listed share value at $91.49 in Tuesday trading period.
+PPG Industries (PPG) traded 1720379 shares on hands in most recent trading session and observed an average volume with 2.26M shares.
+PPG disclosed a change of -3.12% and its listed share value at $88 on Friday trading period.
 This company belong to USA Country and part of Basic Materials sector.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+Volatility remained at 4.93% over last week and shows 3.96% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 1.3.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 4.73.

 PERFORMANCE REVIEW: